 Apologia Educational Ministries has done it again with Readers in Residence Volume 1 (Sleuth) by Debra Bell.
-In case you’re wondering what I mean with “done it again,” let me give you a little back story.
+In case you’re wondering what I mean with “done it again,” let me give you a little backstory.

-Around this time last year we were given the opportunity to review Apologia Writers in Residence, by Debra Bell.
+Around this time last year, we were given the opportunity to review Apologia Writers in Residence, by Debra Bell.
 When we began this program, I had a child that hated to write.
 When asked to write about his day, I was lucky to get two sentences before he added “The End.”
 Since adding what I can an AMAZING curriculum, he now LOVES to write.
-I can often times find him in his room writing a short story, or journaling about his day.
+I can often time find him in his room writing a short story, or journaling about his day.
 That’s why when we were given the opportunity to review the knew Readers in Residence Volume 1 (Sleuth), I couldn’t refuse!

-What is Readers in Residence Volume 1 (Sleuth)
+What is Readers in Residence Volume 1

 Readers in Residence Volume 1 (Sleuth) created by Debra Bell is an all-in-one curriculum.
-This series is a reading comprehension, literature, and vocabulary program that can be used as a stand alone, or in conjunction with the Writers in Residence series.
+This series is a reading comprehension, literature, and vocabulary program that can be used as a stand-alone, or in conjunction with the Writers in Residence series.
 When adding both of these programs together, you then create a full year of language arts.

-Readers in Residence (Sleuth) is divided into six different units.
+The program is divided into six different units.
 Each unit is broken down into separate modules and lessons.
 The six units covered are:

 • Sarah, Plain and Tall

 • Charlotte’s Web

 • Animal Fantasy of your choosing